-Berkeley Security Seminar: Spring 2017
+Berkeley Security Seminar: Fall 2017

 The Berkeley Security Seminar strives to foster greater discussion and collaboration between researchers at Berkeley and outside researchers and engineers who work on large-scale security and privacy.
-Once or twice a month, we bring in an external speaker for a technical talk on Fridays from 12pm to 1pm in 373 Soda Hall, followed by individual meetings with students, postdocs, and faculty.
+Once or twice a month, we bring in an external speaker for a technical talk on Fridays from 1pm to 2pm in 380 Soda Hall, followed by individual meetings with students, postdocs, and faculty.
 Please see the Current Seminar Schedule for this semester's talks.

 |Aug 25||Yupeng Zhang, University of Maryland||SecureML: A System for Scalable Privacy-Preserving Machine Learning||[LINK]|

 |Oct 13||Nathaniel Popper, New York Times||How cryptocurrencies work in the real world||[LINK]|